by Lawrence Williams, EdD, Oak Meadow president and co-founder

-Waldorf education is an approach to learning developed by Rudolf Steiner, an Austrian philosopher-scientist whose unique perspective contributed to a wide variety of fields, including medicine, agriculture, the arts, architecture, religion, and education.
-Dr. Steiner became involved in K-12 education in 1919 at the request of Emil Molt, the owner of the Waldorf-Astoria cigarette factory in Stuttgart, Germany, who wanted Steiner to develop a school for the workers in his factory.
-Working with a small group of teachers, Steiner developed an unique approach to education that emphasizes the developmental stages of children, reaffirms the role of the teacher, and integrates the arts into every aspect of the curriculum.
-The Waldorf School in Stuttgart became a great success, and Waldorf education, as it became known, rapidly spread to other countries throughout the world.
+Waldorf education is an approach to learning developed by Rudolf Steiner, an Austrian philosopher-scientist whose unique perspective contributed to a wide variety of fields, including medicine, agriculture, arts, architecture, religion, and education.
+Dr. Steiner became involved in K-12 education in 1919 at the request of Emil Molt, the owner of the Waldorf-Astoria cigarette factory in Stuttgart, Germany, who wanted Steiner to develop a school for the children of the factory workers.
+Working with a small group of teachers, Steiner developed a unique approach to education that emphasized the developmental stages of childhood, emphasized the role of the teacher, and integrated the arts into every aspect of the curriculum.
+The Waldorf School in Stuttgart became a great success, and Waldorf education rapidly spread to other countries throughout the world.

-The Waldorf curriculum reflects the principles stated above, providing nourishment for the child’s spiritual needs, addressing the threefold nature, and cooperating with the developmental cycles.
-The curriculum follows a progression that reflects the child’s growing awareness through the developmental stages, immersing the child in a rich musical and artistic tapestry that provides ample opportunity to develop all aspects of the child.
-From one Waldorf school to another, regardless of location, the curriculum is consistent, providing a cohesive sense of community from one school to another.Oak Meadow Adaptations
+The Waldorf curriculum reflects these principles, honoring the child’s spiritual nature, addressing the three spheres of activity, and cooperating with the developmental cycles.
+The curriculum follows a progression that reflects the child’s growing awareness through the developmental stages, immersing the child in a rich musical and artistic tapestry that provides ample opportunity to develop all aspects of the child’s being.

-Although we fully agree with the fundamental Waldorf principles presented above, we have adapted some of the approaches to better meet the needs of parents and children in a homeschooling context.
-The primary changes we have made in the Waldorf approach have centered around adaptations in the curriculum.
-Some of these changes were prompted by homeschooling parents, while others were prompted by public school officials.Changing the Curriculum for Grades 4-12
+Oak Meadow curriculum has slowly adapted over the years in order to better meet the needs of parents and children in a homeschooling context.
+Some of these changes were prompted by homeschooling parents, while others were prompted by state requirements and standards.

 Eliminating Christian Stories